 Psoriasis

-Psoriasis is a skin condition that typically causes raised patches of red, scaly skin, called plaques.
+Psoriasis is a skin condition that typically causes raised patches of red, scaly skin – these patches are called plaques.
 Symptoms tend to come and go over time.
 There’s no cure for psoriasis.
-But there are lots of treatments and things you can do to help manage symptoms.
+But there are lots of treatments and things you can do to help manage your symptoms.

 About psoriasis

-If you have psoriasis, your skin produces new cells faster than normal.
-These build up on your skin causing the thick, red, crusty patches associated with psoriasis.
+If you have psoriasis, your skin makes new cells faster than normal.
+These cells build up on your skin, causing thick, red, crusty patches.
 Your skin may also become inflamed.

 Psoriasis symptoms usually come and go.
-You’ll have periods when you have no or hardly any symptoms.
-But there can be other times when you experience a flare-up of symptoms.
+Sometimes you’ll have no symptoms or hardly any symptoms.
+But at other times, your symptoms may flare up.

 It’s thought than between 1 and 3 in every 100 people in the UK have psoriasis.
-You can develop it at any age.
-But it’s more likely to begin between the ages of 20 and 30 or between the ages of 50 and 60.
+It can start at any age.
+But it’s more likely to begin when you’re between 20 and 30 or between 50 and 60.
 Psoriasis affects men and women equally.
 It isn’t contagious so you can’t catch it or pass it on to anyone else.

 Psoriasis causes